 If it does not you can see if the MCU of your motherboard supports with Klipper.
 If the processor supports, you'll be able to flash to the board.
 If you know the pin out of the board, you are able to make a configuration for Klipper.
 Klipper does support many different styles of mcu, and controller boards.

-Downsides of Running Klipper Firmware
+Disadvantages of Klipper 3D printer Firmware

 Unfortunately no firmware is perfect.
 There are some things that some people would consider downsides to running Klipper as their firmware on their 3D printer.

-Installation and Setup of Klipper Firmware
+1. Complex Installation and Setup Procedures of Klipper Firmware

 The first thing that most people will encounter is the installation of Klipper itself.